gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ### Check your Node.js installation

 1. Open up your terminal.
 2. Run `node --version`.
-(If you’re new to the command line, “run `command`” means “type `node --version` in the command prompt, and hit the Enter key”.
-From here on, this is what we mean by “run `command`”).
+(If you're new to the command line, "run `command`" means "type `node --version` in the command prompt, and hit the Enter key".
+From here on, this is what we mean by "run `command`").
 3. Run `npm --version`.

 The output of each of those commands should be a version number.
 Your versions may not be the same as those shown below!
-If entering those commands doesn’t show you a version number, go back and make sure you have installed Node.js.
+If entering those commands doesn't show you a version number, go back and make sure you have installed Node.js.

 ![Check node and npm versions in terminal](01-node-npm-versions.png)